Adult Education Faculty

 Karen Lindquist holds a B.S. in psychology from the University of San Francisco and an M.A. in special education, emphasizing learning disabilities and behavioral/emotional difficulties, from the University of Northern Colorado.
 She did her post-degree study in remedial reading and math instruction, and cross-cultural education.
 She has been involved in special education and therapeutic community intervention in California, Colorado and New Mexico.

-Since 2004, Karen has coordinated computer-aided instruction for GED, ESL and Basic Literacy students.
+Since 2004, Karen has coordinated computer-aided instruction for HSE, ESL and Basic Literacy students.
 She has certification training in the PowerPath System for screening and intervention of adult learning difficulties.
 When not teaching, she weaves tapestries.

 Jim Spacht has a bachelor's degree in elementary education with a major in English from Ohio Northern University, and a master's in school administration from Wright State University in Dayton, Ohio.
 Jim spent twenty-five years as a teacher and administrator, and another quarter century in educational publishing with Steck-Vaughn, Houghton Mifflin and McDougal-Littell.